mscolnick/Megaphone/README.md

 3. Open the project in Xcode

-	Find the project in Finder and double-click `Megaphone.xcodeproj`.
+	Find the project in Finder and double-click `Megaphone.xcworkspace`.

 4. Run